Chamath-the-curious/YoutubeDownloader/README.md

 ```
 use : instead of ; if you are on linux

+## Known Errors

+- Sign in to confirm you are not a bot - if you are getting this error make sure are signed into youtube in your web browser.

+  Still getting this error? yt-dlp package need to collect cookies from your browser, most likely you are not using supported browser which are Chrome, Edge, Chromium, Opera or Firefox.

 ## License

 Distributed under MIT license.
 See `LICENSE.txt` for more information.